extism/proposals/EIP-008-plugin-call-ergonomics.md

 ## Considerations

 - The use of Extism plugins should feel idiomatic in each language.
 Don't repeat the mistake of OTel, which makes it feel like you're using a Java API in every supported language.
-- Don't forget to give @chrisdickinson cookies on occasion :D